york-cs-dams/practicals/habitable_programs/exercises/extensibility/README.md

 Hint: it should be possible to pass all of the test cases without changing any of the assertions, though to do so you might need to design a more sophisticated observer architecture than the one described in the lecture.

-## Applying a plug-in architecture
+## Bonus: Applying a plug-in architecture

+*This exercise is hard.
+If you (partially) complete it, show your answer to Louis and you'll win a delicious prize.*

 Finally, you should apply the plug-in architecture from the lecture to the tools that you have built in earlier practicals.
 Your aim is to make it possible for any of the metrics to be specified as a plug-in.
 In other words, it should be possible for any metric to be shipped in its own gem, separate to (and depending on) a gem containing the core of the code metrics tool.
 This would allow, for example, users to pick and choose which metrics are available.